hasura/graphql-engine/docs/graphql/core/schema/data-validations.rst

 **Example:** Validate that an article's ``content`` does not exceed a certain number of words.

-Suppose we have the following schema:
+Suppose we have the following table in our schema:

 .. code-block:: sql